facephi/sdk-mobile-documentation/react_versioned_docs/version-2.0.0/Selphi_Component.md

 #### 6.1.2.
 Image customisation

-To customise the images used by the widget, you must add the images to the resource .zip.
+To customise the images used by the component, you must add the images to the resource .zip.
 In the zip there are 3 folders:

 >     /resources/163dpi